Takashi Kijima

 Kijima moved to Tokyo in 1953, working for Light Publicity.
 He won prizes for his advertising work before and after becoming a freelance in 1956.
 His 1960 advertisements for Yawata Iron & Steel in Life won an advertising award from Life.
 He has been called "the most vigorous creator in the world of commercial photography in Japan" during the 1950s and early 1960s.
+He also trained younger photographers; the commercial photographer Yoichi Aoyagi (青柳陽一) studied under him for two years before going freelance.

 Since 1945, Kijima had also been following his own, noncommercial interest in photographing nudes in black and white outdoors.
 His photographing of nude women directly in front of Sakurada gate of the imperial palace in central Tokyo very early one morning in 1958 caused a great moral panic.
 His 1958 exhibition, titled "Ra" (裸), of nude photographs was the second held in Japan (the first was by Kira Sugiyama); more than thirty thousand people came to see it.

 At some time in the late 1950s Kijima and Shōzō Kitadai did the photography for an untitled set, designed by Kitadai, of four miniature books (mamebon) of photographs, distributed by Graphic Shūdan (グラフィック集団, Gurafikku Shūdan); its effective use of juxtapositions and miniature format has elevated it to fame among the Japanese photobooks of the time.

 Kijima gradually turned toward photographing traditional Japanese arts and nature and particularly flowers, with entire books about cherry blossoms and orchids.
 He specialized in kimono and until very late in his life was photographing models for the magazine Kimono Salon.